Determining how to address substance abuse and addiction among your beneficiaries can be a sensitive and difficult decision.

 Moreover, many fiduciaries – whether professionals or loved ones – may have little knowledge of treatment options for different kinds of substance abuse.
-For example, a trustee selected for his or her financial acumen or family knowledge may have no understanding of how to deal with opiate addiction in a 20-year-old beneficiary residing in another state.
+For example, a trustee selected for their financial acumen or family knowledge may have no understanding of how to deal with opiate addition in a 20-year-old beneficiary residing in another state.

 For these and other reasons, clients who are sensitive to drug and alcohol addiction in their families often insist on seeing express provisions in their planning documents that address these issues.

-How do planning documents expressly address substance abuse and addiction?
-Provisions can vary widely and range from relatively simple to very detailed, but here are a few commonly used features:
+Provisions can vary widely and range from relatively simple to very detailed, but here are a few commonly-used features: